DadeKuma/easypeasyRPC/README.md

 # easypeasyRPC
-A simple and easy to use JSON-RPC library that implements [this](http://www.jsonrpc.org/specification) specification.
+A simple and easy to use JSON-RPC library written entirely in Java that implements [this](http://www.jsonrpc.org/specification) specification.